Franz: mac OS Client for Apache Kafka

 return script

-See the Scripting Reference for a list of all the functionality available within the scripting environment.
+See the Scripting Reference for a list of all the functions available in the scripting environment.

 From the “Options...” popover of a Records Table, push the “Jump...” button to get to the Jump Popover (⇧ ⌘ J).
 From there, you can reset the record iterator to various offsets, as described below.